-We have over 100 members, with a wide range of ages, backgrounds and running ability.
+Our membership levels normally vary within a range of 60-100, with a wide range of ages, backgrounds and running ability.
 We know it can be daunting turning up for the first time to a club where you don’t know anyone, so here are a few of our members…

 Occupation: Retired maths teacher (Monmouth Comp).

 Favourite event: GLCL Cross Country series (usually about 10km)

 Best result: I’m usually last!
 (But I aim for a 6 min/km pace).

 About: Married to Anne, and very proud of our son, our daughter and our four grandchildren.

 Favourite Event: Can’t decide – Either Riverbank Rollick, a nine mile race that has a little something for everyone, or Rogue Runs’ night race series.
 Who knew running in the dark, through the woods would be so much fun?!